 to peer mentors

 to members of the anti bullying committee

 on the Frog homepage.

 The school has been awarded Derbyshire County Council’s Award of excellence for its anti-bullying work, whilst parent/carer and student surveys show that we have made significant improvements to how we deal with bullying each year for the past 6 years.

-The Pingle School has collected information from various organisations which may help parents with internet safety.
+The Pingle Academy has collected information from various organisations which may help parents with internet safety.

 Please click on the relevant button to view the document in a PDF format.